1911 Revolution: Invasion by foreign powers

-Kang Youwei (left, 1858–1927) and Liang Qichao (1873–1929) who fled into exile, and Tan Sitong (right, 1865–1898) was executed.
-After the 1911 Revolution, Liang became Minister of Justice of the Republic of China.
-Kang remained a royalist and supported restoring the last Qing emperor Puyi in 1917.

 After suffering its first defeat by the West in the First Opium War in 1842, a conservative court culture constrained efforts to reform and did not want to cede authority to local officials.
 After its defeat in the Second Opium War in 1860, the Qing began efforts to modernize by adopting Western technologies through the Self-Strengthening Movement.
 In the wars against the Taiping (1851–1864), Nian (1851–1868), Yunnan (1856–1873) and Dungan (1862–1877), the court came to rely on armies raised by local officials.
-After a generation of relative success in importing Western naval and weapons technology, defeat in the First Sino-Japanese War in 1895 was all the more humiliating and convinced many of the need for institutional change.
+After a generation of relative success in importing Western naval and weapons technology, the Chinese defeat to Imperial Japan in the First Sino-Japanese War in 1895 was all the more humiliating and convinced many of the need for institutional change.
 The court established the New Army under Yuan Shikai, and many concluded that Chinese society also needed to be modernized if technological and commercial advancements were to succeed.